 Applicants may also email this form as an attachment to:

-* Please note that the application form must be accompanied by the applicant's current CV or resumé and a brief proposal (500 words) outlining your research topic.
+* The application form must be accompanied by the applicant's current CV or resumé and a brief proposal (500 words) outlining your research topic.